Everything you Want To Know and How to Make a Slimline Card.

 - What Supplies Do I Need For Slimline Cards

-- What size is a Slimline Card Base:
+- How do I cut a Slimline Card Base:

 Everything You Need to Know About Slimline Cards: